PMR-Pubclications/Trust-Main/README.md

 # Trust
 This is the repository for the APIs of the Legacy Trust For The Future website and digital assets.
+But as I wrote it I realized that both the police departments, and fire departments could use a light weight mobile app that can aid in preservation of scenes.
+Here is to those who protect our communities.
+Use Trust for all that it is designed for.

+Forensics is my professional background so I designed this app with everything I wished I had while I was in the field.

+If you have questions I am here to answer them.